ChHecker/barnes-hut/README.md

 - In order to then start an N-body simulation, create a `BarnesHut` object with either a `Vec<Particle>` or `&mut [Particle]` and an `Acceleration`.
 If you want to calculate the forces on multiple core, also call `multi_threaded` on it.
 Then, you can run `simulate`.

 Examples can be found in the `examples` folder.

+### Visualization
+Blue Engine (Elham Aryanpur 2021) is used in order to visualize the particles in 3D. \
+Each particle is represented by one sphere, whose radius depends on the particle's mass.
+The spheres are also colored according to their z coordinate to facilitate depth perception.

 ## Optimizations
 For a rough ideas of which optimizations have been implemented, check `optimizations.md`.